China mandates banks for US$ bond; deal will launch as early as tomorrow

 Bank of China, Bank of Communications, China Construction Bank, China International Capital Corp, Bank of America, Credit Agricole, CTBC Bank, Deutsche Bank, Goldman Sachs, HSBC, JP Morgan, Mizuho Securities and Standard Chartered Bank are joint lead managers and joint bookrunners.

-The proposed US dollar sovereign issue comes just after China issued its first euro sovereign bond in 15 years with a €4bn (US$4.4bn) triple-tranche deal earlier this month.
+The proposed US dollar sovereign issue come just after China issued its first euro sovereign bond in 15 years with a €4bn (US$4.4bn) triple-tranche deal earlier this month.

 The landmark deal, which was China's largest single foreign-currency sovereign bond issue, drew orders of €20bn, or five times the issue size, according to the Ministry of Finance.